dteix/bolierProject/README.md

 Commit- Records changes to the repository

+Push- Updates remote refs along with associated objects

+Pull- Is used to fetch and download content from a remote repository and immediately update the local repository to match that content.

+Merge- Lets you take the independent lines of development created by git branch and integrate them into a single branch.

+Merge Conflict-  Happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.

+Fetch- Downloads commits, files, and refs from a remote repository into your local repo.

+Remote- Is basically a bookmark for a different repository from which you may wish to pull or push code.

 # Tutorial

 First thing you have to do is create a GitHub repository.
 You can do that by logging in to your github account and clicking on "New" next to where it says Repositories.